 The Haute Route Pyrenees is intended to be the higher route to take through the Pyrenees and is estimated to be ~550mi long.
 The current guidebook does not give mileage, but rather distance in time intervals of how long it should take to hike each section.
-I used Ton Joosten’s Pyrenean Haute Route Guide (2016) from Cicerone guidebooks.
-Tom Martens is working on the most updated version of this guide, and will likely announce it on his HRP Facebook Page.
+I used Ton Joosten’s Pyrenean Haute Route Guide.
+The most recent HRP guidebook is now written by Tom Martens and produced by Cicerone Press.
+There is even an ebook option and a gpx file as well that coincides with the guidebook if you make an account on the Cicerone Press website I just linked.
+Tom’s HRP Facebook Page is also a wonderful source of information from current and previous HRP hikers.
 If you are able to read French, a popular guidebook that’s known to be even more adventurous is Jerome Bonneaux’s Trans Pyr’.

 The route you will be on, is not signed as the HRP, but often overlaps other routes and paths that are already clearly marked and defined.
 There is some cross-country (maybe 20% max) that is not on a clearly defined and marked path.
 The HRP lies between the GR10 on the France side; and the GR11 on the Spain side.
 Both of these actually have more elevation gain than the HRP because they go low almost daily to end at a village or refuge.
 The HRP chooses to take the higher and more exposed route that can often also require longer carries between resupply points.
 The HRP does overlap some well traveled areas where there may be groups of people for periods of time, but it is more often than not, in solitude.
 I highly recommend this route, but I warn anyone going to hike anything in the Pyrenees, IT IS NOT FLAT!
 There are few times when you will have a relaxed cruise along a ridge line.
 You are more often going either steeply up or down.
 However, I will also say that the HRP is the most scenic trail I’ve ever done per mile.
 There is hardly ever a time when you are not taking in a sweeping view.
-As for resources, here is a link to the folder of resources and gpx tracks I used.
-I’m sure more update information will come out in years to come.
 Here is the link to my detailed daily journal.
-The guidebook recommends 45 days for this hike without factoring in rest days.
+The guidebook I used recommended 45 days for this hike without factoring in rest days.
 In thru-hiker condition, I was comfortably able to do the hike in 36 days with two zero (rest) days.

 The GR5 is ~400mi long and goes from Lake Geneva to Nice or Menton.
 The GR5 does extend much further north for hundreds of miles, but this section is the one that everyone truly thinks of when referencing the GR5.
 The GR5 was the perfect blend of a hike for me.
 I’ve never been more relaxed on a trail than I was on the GR5.
 There were an abundance of options to seek shelter and/or get food if needed.
 Knowing that made the GR5 very laid back, and provided the opportunity for a very free formed hike.
 Many do this hike without a tent or even sleeping bag because the guidebook is setup in a way that has you landing in a refuge, gite (hostel), or village daily if you like.
 Although many do not tent, I was able to tent almost every night, and was only required to stay in a refuge one night in Vanoise National Park.
 Note that I was also hiking lengthy days that allowed me the ability to hike outside of restricted camping areas if need be.